Canadian National Vimy Memorial: Memorial construction

 Following the competition, Allward spent the remainder of 1921 and the spring of 1922 preparing for his move to Europe.
 After selling his home and studio, Allward finally departed for Belgium on 6 June 1922 and spent several months seeking a suitable studio in Belgium and then Paris, though he eventually set up a studio in London.

 Allward had initially hoped to use white marble for the memorial's facing stone, but Percy Nobbs suggested this would be a mistake because marble was unlikely to weather well in northern France and the memorial would have a "ghost like" appearance.
 Allward undertook a tour of almost two years to find stone of the right colour, texture, and luminosity.
 He found it in the ruins of Diocletian's Palace at Split, Croatia; he observed that the palace had not weathered over the years, which Allward took as evidence of the stone's durability.
-His choice—Seget limestone—came from an ancient Roman quarry located near Seget, Croatia.
+His choice—Seget limestone—came from an ancient Roman quarry near Seget, Croatia.
 The difficulties with the quarrying process, coupled with complicated transportation logistics, delayed delivery of the limestone and thus construction of the memorial.
 The first shipment did not arrive at the site until 1927, and the larger blocks, intended for the human figures, did not begin to arrive until 1931.

 On Allward's urging the Canadian Battlefields Memorials Commission hired Oscar Faber, a Danish structural engineer, in 1924 to prepare foundation plans and provide general supervision of the foundation work.
 Faber had recently designed the substructure for the Menin Gate at Ypres, and he selected a design that employed cast-in-place reinforced concrete to which the facing stone would be bonded.
 Major Unwin Simson served as the principal Canadian engineer during the construction of the memorial and oversaw much of the daily operations at the site.
-Allward moved to Paris in 1925 to supervise construction and the carving of the sculptures.
+Allward moved to Paris in 1925 to supervise the construction and the carving of the sculptures.
 Construction commenced in 1925 and took eleven years to complete.
 The Imperial War Graves Commission concurrently employed French and British veterans to carry out the necessary roadwork and site landscaping.